Last updated 31st March, 2025

 Naturally, the larger the tree the more expensive it will be to cut it down.
 Ease of access is important too as the more difficult it is to get to the tree the longer it will take and thus the cost will increase.

-A tree surgeon will normally charge around £150-£200 per day in labour and will usually work with a general labourer or two.
+A tree surgeon will normally charge around £150 to £200 per day in labour and will usually work with a general labourer or two.

 As such you should expect to pay around £350 per day in labour costs if there are three tradesmen.

 Below are some estimated costs of hiring a tree surgeon to fell a tree.
-These prices include cutting down the tree to it's stump as well as removing any waste.
-If you want the stump removing as well expect to add another £100-£500.
+These prices include cutting down the tree to its stump as well as removing any waste.
+If you want the stump removed as well expect to add another £100 to £500.

 Job Description | Avg.
 Cost | Duration |